-Chapter 1 Getting started as a member Chapter 2 Important phone numbers and resources Chapter 3 Using the plan's coverage for your medical services Chapter 4 Medical Benefits Chart (what is covered and what you pay) Chapter 5 Asking us to pay our share of a bill you have received for covered medical services Chapter 6 Your rights and responsibilities Chapter 7 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)7-1
+Chapter 1 Getting started as a member Chapter 2 Important phone numbers and resources Chapter 3 Using the plan's coverage for your medical services Chapter 4 Medical Benefits Chart (what is covered and what you pay)4-1 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
+Explains how much you will pay as your share of the cost for your covered medical care.
+Chapter 5 Asking us to pay our share of a bill you have received for covered medical services5-1 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services.
+Chapter 6 Your rights and responsibilities6-1 Explains the rights and responsibilities you have as a member of our plan.
+Tells what you can do if you think your rights are not being respected.

-Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
-Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care you think is covered by our plan.
+Chapter 7 What to do if you have a problem or complaint (coverage decisions, appeals, complaints) Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care you think is covered by our plan.
 This includes asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
 Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
-Chapter 8 Ending your membership in the plan8-1 Explains when and how you can end your membership in the plan.
-Explains situations in which our plan is required to end your membership.
-Chapter 9 Legal notices Chapter 10 Definitions of important words
+Chapter 8 Ending your membership in the plan Chapter 9 Legal notices9-1 Includes notices about governing law and about non-discrimination.
+Chapter 10 Definitions of important words